joaoalc/PROG-PROJ-publico/README.md

 ### Console Visualization
 Our board consists 5x5 matrix in which the columns are numbered from 1 to 5 and rows are named from A to E.
 As a simplification our displayGame function only prints the top element of the board.
 It would be redundant to print the bottom elements, because if for instance we have a Black ball on top then we know that there must be a black ring bellow.
-By doing this we reduce the ammount of useless data on the screen which would only make it more confusing.
+By doing this, we reduce the amount of useless data on the screen, which would only make it more confusing.

 The displayGame function starts by printing the column indexes and then calls the printMatrix function which receives a list and a letter for row identification.
-The printMatrix accesses each row and calls the printLine function whoose job is to print each board cell.
+The printMatrix accesses each row and calls the printLine function whose job is to print each board cell.

 #### Initial State
 Each player starts with 3 balls positioned in the board's corners.